decades of experience

 Ruth's experience ranges from interpretive, classical Indian and oriental dance.
 She is also an educator who is committed to movement and dance as therapy, including working with prison inmates and children with disabilities.

-Our productions will also provide work opportunities for professional musicians, singers, and actors.
+Get a paid gig.
+Our productions provide work opportunities for professional musicians, singers, and actors.